Top 30 FAQs

 8. What utilities and internet standards do AIMA and consulates expect for Ericeira D8 applicants in 2026?

 Proof of utility registration (electricity, water, gas) and reliable high-speed internet (minimum 10 Mbps for remote work credibility) support your Ericeira D8 application in 2026.
 Fiber-connected rentals (Ericeira has extensive fiber coverage) are preferred; document your ISP contract, with speeds and monthly cost (typically €30–€45).
-We pre-activate utilities before your arrival, so rental proof includes utility bills alongside your lease, strengthening your residency file.
+We pre-activate utilities before your arrival, so rental proof includes utility bills alongside your lease, strengthening your residency file in 2026.

-9. Are there family-friendly rentals in Ericeira suitable for D8 Visa applicants with school-age children in 2026?
+9. Are there family-friendly rentals in Ericeira for D8 Visas with school-age children in 2026?

 Yes.
-Ericeira and adjacent Mafra offer excellent family rentals: 3–4 bedroom homes €1,400–€2,200 monthly.
+Ericeira and adjacent Mafra offer excellent family rentals: 3–4 bedroom homes for €1,400–€2,200 per month.
 Mafra has strong public and private schools (Colégio da Maia, Escola Primária de Ericeira) nearby.
 Family Reunification via your D8 allows spouses and children under 18 to join after your permit is issued (typically 3–6 months post-arrival).
-We source spacious Ericeira homes near schools, coordinate family documentation, and time submissions so all family members receive residence cards simultaneously.
+We source spacious homes near schools, coordinate documentation and submissions so all family members receive residence cards simultaneously in 2026.

 Compile 3–6 months of bank statements showing consistent monthly deposits from non-Portuguese clients (minimum €3,820), client service agreements or invoices, and tax documentation from your home country.
 If self-employed, include business registrations and auditor letters confirming annual income.
 We organize Ericeira-specific bank account setup (easy with your NIF) to channel all foreign income clearly, prepare professional income summaries, and obtain notarized translations so consulates instantly recognize your legitimacy.